The wood sang its sweet song to Gwendolyn Harper, but for once she could not listen.

 Gwen had goggle eyes and was shaped like a barrel.
 She knew that people thought her about fifty years old, and half-Maori.
 That probably made her half white, but people didn’t bother saying that part.
 It didn’t matter.
 She was not fifty, nor Maori nor--for that matter--was she white.

 She was startled from her thoughts by a burst of singing.
 A middle aged white man in a polo shirt was looking with a critical eye at a pallet of 3mm plywood.
 He picked up a piece and inspected it.
 Not a professional, but not a complete amateur either.
 Gwen had not seen him before, but imagined him a maker of bird feeders or dollhouses.
-The plywood seemed to like him, and sang sweetly, their voices strong even in the vast echoing cavern of the Handy Pavilion.
+The plywood sheets seemed to like him.
+They sang sweetly, their voices strong even in the vast echoing cavern of the Handy Pavilion.
 Too bad the man could not hear.

 Sighing, she looked back to Norman, who was in deep conversation with Axel Platzoff.
 Axel had been acting weird lately, but Gwen only had eyes for Norman.
 Norman with his stringy hair and his tight, tight jeans.

-Her parents had never cared for her to become involved in the selling of timber.
+Gwen's parents had never cared for her to become involved in the selling of timber.
 They were old school.
 They loved the trees.
 And why should they not?
 Trees are wonderful, important things.
 But they are not the only things.
 There are houses and bookshelves and coffee tables.
 There are birdhouses and clocks and chairs and garden furniture.
 A tree is a tree.
 Timber is potential.
 Timber is a tree nearly grown up and wondering what to do with its life.

 The man in the polo shirt picked a sheet of plywood that seemed to meet his requirements, then noticed something and approached Gwen.
 Was he going to ask for a discount over some flaw?
 No. The label had worn away, and the barcode was unreadable.
-It was an easy fix, but it made people worried.
+It was an easy fix, but it made people uncertain.

 “No worries,” she said.
 “We can fix that at the counter.”